 Several example transformations from the literature fall under the analysis intent.
-Kühne et al. [29] defined the semantics of Finite State Automata in terms of Petri Nets. de Lara and Taentzer [30] implemented a graph rewriting system to transform process interaction models to timed transition Petri Nets (TTPNs) for analysis.
+Kühne et al. [29] defined the semantics of Finite State Automata in terms of Petri Nets. de Lara and Taentzer [30] implemented a graph rewriting system to transform process interaction models to timed transition Petri Nets for analysis.
 The graph rewriting system was proven to be terminating, deterministic, type correct and behaviour preserving (i.e., property preserving).
 Varró et al. [26] transformed graph rewriting systems into Petri Nets to analyze them for termination.
 König and Kozioura [31] proposed a tool, Augur2, that approximates graph rewriting systems as Petri Nets and analyzes them for property preservation.
 A property of interest is specified as a graph pattern which is transformed by Augur2 to an equivalent Petri Net marking.
 Accordingly, Augur2 either verifies that the property is satisfied or produces a counter example.
 Narayanan and Karsai [21] implemented a graph rewriting system in GREAT to transform UML activity diagrams to communicating sequential process models.
 The graph rewriting system was then checked for preserving structural correspondences between input and output models (property preservation).
 Narayanan and Karsai [23] implemented a graph rewriting system in GREAT to transform state charts to Extended Hybrid Automata (EHA) models for analysis.
 The graph rewriting system was then checked to preserve bisimilarity (i.e. property preservation) between input and output models.
 Rivera et al. [32] mapped graph rewriting systems to Maude and used reachability analysis and LTL model checking in Maude to analyze the graph rewriting system for property preservation.
 Properties were expressed as invariants, safety properties and liveness properties.
-Schätz et al. [33] formalized transformations using a relational, rulebased characterization of the transformation's constraints to analyse different possible mappings of the transformation.
+Cabot et al. [33] derive OCL invariants from declarative modelto-model transformations to enable their analysis.
+In particular, several levels of executability are analysed such as applicability (a valid input model exists), executability (a valid output model exists), and totality (for every valid input model an output model exists).